-- On Mac computers, you may encounter an issue with incorrect permissions on the Native SDK installer executable.
+- On Mac OS X, you may encounter an issue with incorrect permissions on the Native SDK installer executable.
 To launch the installation program, you will first need to manually change the permissions for the installer.

 - It is possible that the debugger may take 5-10 minutes to launch when paired with certain devices that are running BlackBerry 10 OS version 10.2.1.

 - When you use the Memory Analysis tool, you may see an empty graph with the warning "No graphical input".
 This is by design for security reasons and this information is unsupported for BlackBerry 10 OS targets.